Classics: We love them, we hate them, now we are going to challenge ourselves to read more of them.

 6. You do NOT need a blog to participate.

-Last year we compiled a list of books that we think might be considered classics one day.
-I've wiped out that old list so we can start fresh, but to get an idea of what others suggested last year, see HERE.
-To start off the list, I'm going to suggest Atonement by Ian McEwan.
+In the past two challenges we compiled a list of books that we think might be considered classics one day.
+I've wiped out that old list so we can start fresh, but to get an idea of what others suggested in the past, see HERE and HERE.
+To start off the list, I'm going to suggest Poisonwood Bible by Barbara Kingsolver.

-Leave your suggestions in the comments below.
+Leave your suggestion (one please) in the comments below.
 If you want to participate in the bonus round, choose a book from the list and read that in addition to the classics you have picked (e.g., if you are doing the classics snack, you will read five books total and so on).

 I realize this means you may have to wait to make your list or leave the bonus book as "tentative" if you choose to participate in the bonus round, but I'm hoping this is a modern twist on the old classics challenge.